gohugoio/hugoDocs/content/en/functions/collections/Where.md

 {{ $pages := where .Site.RegularPages "Section" "in" .Site.MainSections }}
 ```

-With this construct, a theme author can instruct users to specify their main sections in the site configuration:
+With this construct, a theme author can instruct users to specify their main sections in their project configuration:

 {{< code-toggle file=hugo >}}
 mainSections = ['blog','galleries']
 {{< /code-toggle >}}

-If `mainSections` is not defined in the site configuration, the `MainSections` method returns a slice with one element---the top-level section with the most pages.
+If `mainSections` is not defined in your project configuration, the `MainSections` method returns a slice with one element---the top-level section with the most pages.

 ## Boolean/undefined comparison